-The selected study site (54.9396°S; 67.6419°W) is a 46,000 m peatland, locally called "Omora peatland" in reference to the Omora Ethnobotanical Park (Rozzi et al., 2006) where it is located, at 2 km west of Puerto Williams, on the northern coast of Navarino Island.
-This peatland has been also previously called "Caleta Robalo" in a detailed study of the late quaternary

-- vegetation and climate (Heusser et al., 1989).
+The selected study site $(54.9396^{\circ}S; 67.6419^{\circ}W)$ is a $46,000 \text{ m}^2$ peatland, locally called "Omora peatland" in reference to the Omora Ethnobotanical Park (Rozzi et al., 2006) where it is located, at 2 km west of Puerto Williams, on the northern coast of Navarino Island.
+This peatland has been also previously called "Caleta Bacalao" in a detailed study of the late quaternary vegetation and climate (Heusser et al., 1989).
 In that study, the age of the peatland has been established to a maximum of 13,000 y B.P.
 This ombrotrophic elevated peatland is dominated by Sphagnum magellanicum, with a hummocky topography covered by irregular patches of Empetrum rubrum, Gaultheria spp., Marsippospermum grandiflorum, Tetroncium magellanicum, Polytrichum spp. and shrubby Antarctic beech (Nothofagus antarctica).
-Also, several lichen species common - to the Magellanic moorland complex were extensively covering the peatland, such as Pseudocyphelaria spp., Cladonia spp. and Ochrolechia spp.
+Also, several lichen species common to the Magellanic moorland complex were extensively covering the peatland, such as Pseudocyphelaria spp., Cladonia spp. and Ochrolechia spp.
 In some locations, apparent black peat was observed without a living Sphagnum cover.
-The depth of the peat layer was measured from 3 to 10 m, and the section where measurements were made was characterized by a depth of $8 \pm$ 1 m.
+The depth of the peat layer was measured from 3 to 10 m, and the section where measurements were made was characterized by a depth of $8 \pm 1 \text{ m}$ .
 The peatland was not flooded but the water table was close to the surface, i.e. 0.1-0.6 m.
-The water table depth was manually measured using a groundwater monitoring well, which consisted of a plastic 2-inch perforated tubing installed two - 145 days before our measurements, in close vicinity to our measurement site.
-The height of each measurement point, relative to the water table, was determined using a water level hose.
-The campaign took place on March 3-24, 2022, which corresponds to the end of summer season and to a month with relatively warm temperatures and high precipitation levels (Figure S2).
-To minimize the impact of operators on the peatland superficial structure, operators were using snowshoes and each measurement spot was marked prior to measurements, with a plastic ring of the same size than the chamber, to avoid stepping over the - 150 location.
+The campaign took place on March 3-24, 2022, which corresponds to the end of summer season.
+To minimize the impact of operators on the peatland superficial structure, operators were using snowshoes and each measurement spot was marked prior to measurements, to avoid stepping over the terrain.